betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 Subsystems give each other value.

-The RouteElement(GoodMicrosite, FlagSite) gives the LandElement(Stump) value.
+The RouteElement(GoodMicrosite, FlagSite) gives the EnvironmentElement(Stump) value.
 The stump gives Route value by providing PotentialMicrosite.

 The exchange doesn't need to be mutually beneficial.
 Both ValueAddition or (ValueAddition + ValueSubtraction).